backtrace-labs/backtrace-morgue/README.md

 Options for set:
-  --max-age=N      Specify time limit for objects, in seconds
+  --max-age=N      Specify time limit for objects, in seconds --physical-only  Specifies that the policy only delete physical copies;
+		   indexing will be retained.
 ```

 Configure the retention policy for a given namespace, which can cover the